agonzalezro/goqui/README.md

 ----

 - Explain how to create new adventures.
-- Lost of duplications everywhere.
+- Lots of duplications everywhere.
 - Implement a Go-interface to easily change the game-interface.
 - Provide binaries.
 - The CLI should be hundred time more clever.